Are you in the middle of toilet training? This free printable potty training chart will set your child up for potty training success!

 Potty training a toddler can be a major challenge for a parent.
 While some toddlers potty train easily, many don’t.

-What are potty training charts for toddlers?
+What is a potty training chart for toddlers?

+My potty training reward charts have your child’s name and then a special gameboard with a space to mark every successful trip.
 Potty training charts use positive reinforcement to encourage your child to use the potty regularly.

-How to use a potty training chart?
+How to use a potty training chart

 This is especially helpful if your child is fearful or reluctant to even sit on the potty.
-Sitting on the potty, even if they can’t get a single dropout, is one of the first behaviors you should reward when potty training.
+Sitting on the potty, even if they can’t get a single drop out, is one of the first behaviors you should reward when potty training.

 Once your child will sit on the potty regularly without being upset or scared, it’s time to transition to only rewarding times your child makes it to the potty and goes potty in the toilet.